Outreach and Evangelism: What We (Literally!) Need To Talk About More

 Share

 “Use your words.”
-All of us as parents (with children older than 2 or 3) know the phrase well.
+All parents (with children older than 2 or 3) know that phrase well.
 Small children just learning to talk sometimes get frustrated or excited.
-So they use grunts, groans, screams, whimpers or hand motions to try to tell us something.
+So they use grunts, groans, screams, whimpers, or hand motions to try to tell us something.

-It’s at these times we use that classic parenting phrase, “Use your words.”
+That’s when we use the classic parenting phrase, “Use your words.”
 As parents who love our children, we want to help move them from immaturity to maturity.
 And part of that process is getting them to articulate what they’re feeling or thinking.
 To truly grow, kids must learn how to use their words in the communication process.

 What’s true in parenting is also true in evangelism.
 If we really want to mature in our outreach effectiveness, we must use our words.

-I once had an awkward conversation with a woman in a church fellowship hall.
-She told me she never really articulated the Gospel with her neighbors but simply let them see Christ in her.
-She had no intention and felt no obligation to try to share the Gospel message with them verbally.
+I once had an awkward conversation in a church fellowship hall.
+A woman told me she never really articulated the gospel with her neighbors.
+Instead, she simply let them see Christ in her.
+She had no intention and felt no obligation to try to share the gospel message verbally.
 So I explained to her that evangelism requires words.

-In the Greek, the word evangelize comes from the word euaggelízo.
+Evangelize comes from the Greek euaggelízo.
 It simply means to verbally declare good news.
 Even the dictionary defines evangelism as “the spreading of the Christian gospel by public preaching or personal witness.”

-Of course we want to live the message.
-And, yes, we want to build loving, relational bridges with those around us.
+Of course we want to live out the message.
+Yes, we want to build loving, relational bridges with people around us.
 We must let our little lights shine with the way that we live.

-But without words we aren’t sharing the message that can save people from a hopeless life and Christless eternity.
-What’s evangelism?
-As Romans 10:14 reminds us,
+But without words, we aren’t sharing the message that can save people from a hopeless life and Christ-less eternity.
+Outreach and evangelism must involve talking about the gospel.
+As Romans 10:14 reminds us:

 Continue Reading...